 - If you wish to bid a different amount than is being offered by the auctioneer, you can shout this out.

 After the Hammer Falls

-- The fall of the hammer signifies the sale which is legally binding sale.
+- The fall of the hammer signifies an exchange of contracts and a legally binding sale.

-- At this point if you have been successful, you must pay a 10% deposit and sign a memorandum of sale.
+- At this point if you have been successful, you must pay a 10% deposit, the administration charge and sign a memorandum of sale.

 Make sure you have forms of ID with you:

 - either a passport or driving license and

 - a utility bill